Atomic spies: Importance

-The research and development of methods suitable for doping and separating the highly reactive isotopes needed to create the payload for a nuclear warhead took years, and consumed a vast amount of resources.
+The research and development of methods suitable for doping and separating the highly reactive isotopes needed to create the payload for a nuclear warhead took years and consumed a vast quantity of resources.
 The United States and Great Britain dedicated their best scientists to this cause and constructed three plants, each with a different isotope-extraction method.
 The Allied program decided to use gas-phase extraction to obtain the pure uranium necessary for an atomic detonation.
 Using this method took large quantities of uranium ore and other rare materials, such as graphite, to successfully purify the U-235 isotope.
 The quantities required for the development were beyond the scope and purview of the Soviet program.

-The Soviet Union did not have natural uranium-ore mines at the start of the nuclear arms race but in early 1943 it began to acquire uranium metal, uranium oxide, and uranium nitrate beginning in early 1943 through the Lend-Lease Agreement with the U.S. By February 1943, Laboratory No. 2 was established by decree of the Soviet Academy of Sciences, with Igor V. Kurchatov as its head.
+The Soviet Union did not have natural uranium-ore mines at the start of the nuclear arms race but in early 1943 it began to acquire uranium metal, uranium oxide, and uranium nitrate through the Lend-Lease Agreement with the U.S. By February 1943, Laboratory No. 2 was established by decree of the Soviet Academy of Sciences, with Igor V. Kurchatov as its head.
 Kurchatov recruited Khariton to work with him.
 A lack of materials made it very difficult for them to conduct novel research or to map out a clear pathway to achieving the fuel they needed.
 The Soviet scientists became frustrated with the difficulties of producing uranium fuel cheaply, and they found their industrial techniques for refinement lacking.
 The use of information stolen from the Manhattan Project eventually rectified the problem.
 Without such information, the problems of the Soviet atomic team would have taken many years to correct, affecting the production of a Soviet atomic weapon significantly.

 Some historians believe that the Soviet Union achieved its great leaps in its atomic program by the espionage information and technical data that Moscow succeeded in obtaining from the Manhattan Project.
 Once the Soviets had learned of the American plans to develop an atomic bomb during the 1940s, Moscow began recruiting agents to get information.
-Moscow sought very specific information from its intelligence cells in America, and demanded updates on the progress of the Allied project.
+Moscow sought very specific information from its intelligence cells in America and demanded updates on the progress of the Allied project.
 Moscow was also greatly concerned with the procedures being used for U-235 separation, what method of detonation was being used, and what industrial equipment was being used for these techniques.

 The Soviet Union needed spies who had security clearance high enough to have access to classified information at the Manhattan Project and who could understand and interpret what they were stealing.
 Moscow also needed reliable spies who believed in the communist cause and would provide accurate information.
 Theodore Hall was a spy who had worked on the development of the plutonium bomb the US dropped in Japan.
 Hall provided the specifications of the bomb dropped on Nagasaki.
-This information allowed the Soviet scientists a first-hand look at the set up of a successful atomic weapon built by the Manhattan Project.
+This information allowed the Soviet scientists a first-hand look at the setup of a successful atomic weapon built by the Manhattan Project.